andrew-dorrycott/giphy_manager/README.md

 # Purpose
-* A lightweight Giphy application to allow users to save, favorite, and categorize gifs
+* A lightweight Giphy application to allow users to save, favorite, and categorize gifs after registering with and logging into the application

 # Requirements